 - This command only supports the local mode.
 It prints

-when successfully run. - You must run this command for all stores where specified Regions’ peers are located.
+success!when successfully run. - You must run this command for all stores where specified Regions’ peers are located.

 - If the

-option is used, usually you need to run this command on all the remaining healthy stores in the cluster.
+--all-regionsoption is used, usually you need to run this command on all the remaining healthy stores in the cluster.
 You need to ensure that the healthy stores stop providing services before recovering the damaged stores.
-Otherwise, the inconsistent peer lists in Region replicas will cause errors when you executesplit-region
+Otherwise, the inconsistent peer lists in Region replicas will cause errors when you executesplit-regionorremove-peer.
+This further causes inconsistency between other metadata, and finally, the Regions will become unavailable.

 Recover from MVCC data corruption

-command in circumstances where TiKV cannot run normally caused by MVCC data corruption.
+Use the recover-mvcc command in circumstances where TiKV cannot run normally caused by MVCC data corruption.
 It cross-checks 3 CFs (“default”, “write”, “lock”) to recover from various kinds of inconsistency.

 - Use the

-option to specify involved Regions byregion_id
+-roption to specify involved Regions byregion_id. - Use the

-option to specify PD endpoints.
+-poption to specify PD endpoints.

 tikv-ctl --data-dir /path/to/tikv/db recover-mvcc -r 1001,1002 -p 127.0.0.1:2379